Gavriil1/CI_PP4_TD/README.md

 ### Pagination
-- Pagination is used on the bookings list and the blog page
+- Pagination is used on the bookings list and the blog page.
-- Ensures the page is kept tidy as only 2 items are displayed per page
+- This ensures that the page is kept tidy, with only two items displayed per page.

 <details><summary>See feature images</summary>